WFP-Doobelepers/wangshengfp.org/content/faq/chiori.md

 ![](/faq/chiori/erreq.png)

-Xianyun’s Energy requirements will vary based on your team and rotation.
+Chiori’s Energy requirements will vary based on your team and rotation.
 For a more accurate estimate, please use the Energy Recharge Calculator linked [here](https://docs.google.com/spreadsheets/d/1-vkmgp5n0bI9pvhUg110Aza3Emb2puLWdeoCgrxDlu4/copy).
 For more details on how Favonius weapons will affect your team, please use Ac1d’s Favonius Mastersheet linked [here](https://docs.google.com/spreadsheets/d/1mOnUdJJUaS9fRXXueP28inXWDoDxtUaQ-Ww6LipAuAE/edit?usp=sharing).

 ## **Artifacts**